Table of Contents

 Steam Distillation is a separation process for temperature-sensitive substances.
 It is a particular type of distillation.
 Another way around is a method for separating miscible liquid bases depending upon their volatilities.
 For instance aromatic compounds.
 It plays a vital role in some industrial regions.
 Here no chemical reaction takes place.
 It is a physical process.

 At a very high sustained temperature, few of organic compounds may decompose so it would be difficult to separate them by a simple distillation process at a certain boiling point.

 The condensed liquid phase contains vaporized water vapour with required compounds, and they are placed in a condensation flask that is placed nearby.
 Now distillation takes place at a lower temperature.
 Steam distillation can be applied in case the substance is very sensitive to heat.
 Vapours are condensed after the distillation process.

-Miscibility is a characteristic of a mixture that would mix well in right proportion leading to the formation of homogeneous mixtures.
-When such immiscible mixtures are heated and it starts arousing the to unmask the surface to a phase that involves the conversion of liquid to vapour phase.
+Miscibility is a characteristic of a mixture that would mix well in the right proportion leading to the formation of homogeneous mixtures.
+When such immiscible mixtures are heated and it starts arousing to unmask the surface to a phase that involves the conversion of liquid to vapour phase.

 Steam distillation are widely used in the manufacturing of essential oils, for instance perfumes.
 This method uses a plant material that consists of essential oils.
 Mainly orange oil is extracted on a large scale in industries using this method.